 Bloomberg

-Bloomberg is one of the most acceptable sources of financial news because of its extensive network.
-The company’s app will let you integrate and track your Portfolio, check the market statistics, and even watch the news.
-In addition, it has the Bloomberg TV embedded within to stream content.
-Also, it has an instant messenger to let traders share tips regarding trading.
+Bloomberg is among the most acceptable financial news sources because of its extensive network.
+The company’s app lets you integrate and track your Portfolio, check market statistics, and even watch the news.
+In addition, it has Bloomberg TV embedded within it to stream content.
+It also has an instant messenger to let traders share tips about trading.

 Try it here: Android | iOS